California UPS Truck Accident Lawyers

 Similar to other truck accidents, collisions involving UPS vehicles can result in significant losses and injuries.
 UPS trucks travel thousands of miles daily in the United States alone, shipping packages from one location to another.
 Hundreds of UPS vehicles travel on US roads and highways at any given time.
 Given their prevalence, it makes sense to think that UPS truck accidents could occur — and they do.

 According to the Federal Motor Carrier Safety Administration’s (FMCSA) latest annual reporting period, UPS trucks traveled around 3.3 billion miles within and between the United States and Canada.
-In the 24 months leading up to August 15, 2024, 2,618 accidents involved UPS vehicles in the country.
-Among these incidents, 72 were fatal, and 892 resulted in injuries.
+In the 24 months leading up to September 8, 2025, 2,395 accidents involved UPS vehicles in the country.
+Among these incidents, 71 were fatal, and 825 resulted in injuries.

 For our UPS truck accident lawyers, these data are not merely numbers.
-They represent injured victims, lives that were taken way too soon, and grieving families.
-Our injury law firm in California stands by injured victims and their families in this dark and difficult period in their lives.
+They represent injured victims and lives that were taken way too soon.
+Our injury law firm in California stands by injured victims and their families in this difficult period.
+We will provide the support and guidance you need to pursue compensation.

 How Can UPS Truck Accident Lawyers Help Injured Victims?